Increased sex trafficking during the Super Bowl is a dangerous myth, these L.A. sex workers say

 Sex workers’ rights advocates, meanwhile, argue that this messaging does more harm than good.

-“People are going to be getting arrested at high rates, and those disruptions are going to continue the cycles of poverty that people are stuck in because of criminalization,” said Alex Makulit of US PROS, one of the advocacy groups organizing the Stop the Raids, an awareness campaign and online symposium focused on the risks they believe sex workers face ahead of the Super Bowl.
+“People are going to be getting arrested at high rates, and those disruptions are going to continue the cycles of poverty that people are stuck in because of criminalization,” said Alex Makulit of US PROS, one of the advocacy groups organizing Stop the Raids, an awareness campaign and online symposium focused on the risks they say sex workers face ahead of the Super Bowl.

-The U.S. government commits large amounts of money to combating human trafficking — in December 2021, the Department of Justice announced nearly $87 million “to combat human trafficking, provide supportive services to trafficking victims throughout the United States, and conduct research into the nature and causes of labor and sex trafficking.”
+The U.S. government commits large amounts of money to combating human trafficking.
+In December 2021, the Department of Justice announced nearly $87 million “to combat human trafficking, provide supportive services to trafficking victims throughout the United States, and conduct research into the nature and causes of labor and sex trafficking.”

 But the government’s approach has been criticized by some.
 A 2021 report by the USC Gould International Human Rights Clinic found that anti-trafficking efforts rely primarily on law enforcement “raids” or “sweeps.”
-These are “largely ineffective” at preventing trafficking or protecting survivors, the report found, despite the fact that law enforcement typically portrays them as successful.
+These are “largely ineffective” at preventing trafficking or protecting survivors, the report found, even though law enforcement typically portrays them as successful.

 According to a statement by Kristina Rose, director of the Office for Victims of Crime at the Department of Justice, the U.S. government also funds direct services such as housing and legal assistance to trafficking victims.